aws-samples/serverless-eda-insurance-claims-processing/README.md

 In order to clean up the infrastructure follow below sections:

 ### Delete Amplify resources.

+> :information_source: This section only applies if you still have the **old Amplify CLI project**
+> from before the Next.js migration (a separate `amplify-reactclaims-*` CloudFormation stack).
+> The current frontend is deployed via CDK (see `FrontendHostingService` in `ClaimsProcessingStack`)
+> and is deleted automatically by `npm run destroy` / `cdk destroy ClaimsProcessingStack` below —
+> no separate Amplify cleanup step is needed for it.

 cd to `/react-claims` run following commands